Oral Motor Exercises for Children: Free Expert Guide

 Oral motor exercises are exercises for the mouth, lips, jaw and tongue.
 There are plenty of reasons to make oral motor exercises and taste sensory activities a part of your child’s therapy plan.
 This is especially true for children with autism, Attention Deficit Hyperactivity Disorder (ADHD), or sensory processing disorders.

 In this article, you’ll learn about the importance of oral motor and taste exercises for children with specific developmental needs.
-These exercises can help your child with speaking and articulating words better, and can make meal times less challenging.
+We’ll also cover some fun and practical ways to encourage your child to engage with these exercises, making them effective and enjoyable.

 Additionally, we will discuss the Soundsory® program and how it complements oral motor exercises for holistic child development.
 Soundsory® is a 40-day program that can boost kids’ neurodevelopment.
 The program pairs enhanced rhythmic music with holistic, whole-body exercises